Stress management is certainly a skill that we all want to acquire during scary, stressful, and anxiety-provoking times.

 Observe the sensation of contact between your feet and the ground, your legs touching the seat, etc.

-If you follow this little exercise, you will be able to slow down and deal with stress better.
+If you follow this little exercise, you will be able to slow down and deal with stress in a more effective manner.

-You will more easily be able to savor what you are experiencing at the moment.
-So, to manage stress, take your time to the maximum.
+You will more easily be able to savour what you are experiencing at the moment.
+So, to manage stress, take your time as far as possible.

 2.Learn to say no to focus on the essentials

 The feeling of having to do something that you don't like is certainly a destroyer of self-confidence.
 It is also a real stressor.

 Learn to say no to someone who asks you to do something you don't want to do.